-TLO: Produce a set of learning objectives for a selected learning asset based on analysis phase data.
+TLO: Produce a set of learning objectives for a selected learning asset based on Analysis phase data.

-Purpose: In this section you will begin to produce the design documents for your learning asset.
-In this phase you will use your findings from the Analysis phase to guide the development of your terminal objectives (TLOs).
+Purpose: In this section, you will begin to produce the design documents for your learning asset.
+In this phase you will use your findings from the Analysis phase to guide the development of your terminal learning objectives (TLOs).

-Method: You will be asked to complete a series of tasks which will support you as you navigate the design process.
-At the end of the tasks you will be asked to explain the decisions you made in completing each task.
+Method: You will be asked to complete a series of tasks that will support you as you navigate the design process.
+At the end of each task, you will be asked to explain the decisions you made.

-Task #1: The purpose of this task is to have a concise description of the information you gathered during the Analysis phase.
+Task #1: The purpose of this task is to create a concise description of the information you gathered during the Analysis phase.
 Remember, these data provide the foundation for your design process, so it is important to explicitly articulate them here.
-In the chart below you are asked to state the conclusions at which you arrived during the Analysis phase.
+In the chart below, fill in your conclusions from the Analysis phase.